Thursday, August 13, 2015

 After we finished the pizza, we went on another adventure in the park.

-We stopped to feed the fish the bread crumbs from the pizza.
+We stopped to feed the fish the pizza crumbs.
 We saw turtles sunning along the bank of the ponds, so we stopped to watch.

-We stopped to read some of the signs on the walking trail that tell about the different types of trees, birds, & flowers.
+We stopped to read some of the signs along the walking trail that explain the different types of trees, birds, & flowers.
 Deibert Park is a great place to walk.
 In the fall, the trees are multi-colored; in the winter, you can still see the evergreens; and in the spring, the park is bubbling with flowers and newborn birds.
 It is full of activity.

 Looking in the pond at Deibert Park